pszklarska/flutter_animations_workshop/step_04/instructions.md

 ```

 In the last step, generate random values and assign them to `_x` and `_y`
-when the FloatingActionButton is pressed.
+when the FloatingActionButton is pressed (line #45)

 ```dart
 floatingActionButton: FloatingActionButton(